joydeepsarkar/Website-Hypothesis-Testing-/README.md

 ## Conclusion

 The notebook concludes with a summary of the findings from the hypothesis tests and provides insights into the potential implications of these findings for website design and user experience.

----

-This README provides a structured overview of the notebook, helping users understand its purpose, how to run it, and what to expect from the analysis.